 We acknowledge the impact of the COVID-19 pandemic on the students’ learning as well as their wellbeing.
 Since the closure in March 2020, and the most recent lockdown which ended in March 2021, the team have been working towards redesigning its curriculum to ensure that all of our students can quickly recap on lockdown learning and be put back on track to make good progress in their subjects.

 Based in part on the principles of Barry Carpenter’s Recovery Curriculum (2020), as well as integrating the recently revised teaching and learning strategies adopted by the academy prior to lockdown, the curriculum heavily emphasises modular learning and retrieval of knowledge.
-For the past few months students have experienced a blended approach of set home learning, some interactive teaching and, for some year groups, onsite teaching.
-As a result it is the aim of the revised curriculum to pull together all of these forms of learning in a structured way.
+For the past year students have experienced a blended approach of set home learning, remote teaching via Microsoft Teams and some onsite teaching.